Are you on the list to vote in the 2018 Municipal and School Board Elections? VoterLookUp.ca

 Who can vote in a school board election?

-If you are eligible to vote in a municipality because you are the owner or tenant (or spouse of an owner or tenant) of a commercial property there, you are not eligible to vote for school trustee.
+If you are eligible to vote in Kingston because you are the owner or tenant (or spouse of an owner or tenant) of a commercial property there, you are not eligible to vote for a school board trustee.

 This is the default - unless you are qualified to vote for a separate or French board, you will vote for the English public school board in your area.